luis-guillen/Final-Project/README.md

 ## Project Overview

-The Canary Islands Travel Advisor project is designed to provide personalized travel recommendations based on weather conditions and hotel availability.
+The CanaryTripPlanner project is designed to provide personalized travel recommendations based on weather conditions and hotel availability.
 It utilizes a modular architecture to ensure flexibility, scalability, and ease of maintenance.
 The key functionalities include:

 - **Weather Data Analysis**: Integration with the OpenWeather API to retrieve and analyze weather forecasts.
 - **Hotel Data Management**: Collection and processing of hotel availability and pricing data.